gbraad-unitedstack/tools-training/md/index.md

 $ free -g
 ```

-Displayed as gigabytes.
+to display as gigabytes.

 To update by interval

 ```
 $ free -s 5